 - The Student Affairs Office submits the information to Security to prepare identification, access cards, keys, and personal panic alarms as needed for students prior to the start of the placement.
 Please see below for information about which Security Services site applies to your placement location.

 - Personal panic devices are used at two of St. Joseph’s sites: Parkwood Institute's Mental Health Care Building and Southwest Centre for Forensic Mental Health Care.
 Students completing placements in those buildings must wear a personal panic device at all times as outlined in the personal panic device protocol.
 The device must also be checked each day the student is on the premises to confirm the alarm is working as outlined in the personal panic device protocol.
 The device must be returned to Security at the end of the student’s placement.

 - Students completing placements at other St. Joseph’s sites who visit the Parkwood Institute's Mental Health Care Building or the Southwest Centre for Forensic Mental Health Care should obtain a personal panic device from Security to use during their visit.
 Personal panic devices used by visitors must be returned to Security at the end of the visit.

 - The provision of security items is tracked by both Security and Student Affairs.
-On the last day of placement, students must return all security items to the same Security site where they obtained their items.
+On the last day of placement, students must return all security items to their preceptor or CI.
 If security items are documented as not returned or lost, Student Affairs will invoice the school for the missing security items.
-The cost of lost identification and access cards is $50.00 per item, lost keys is $75 per item, and lost panic device is $180.
+The cost of lost identification and access cards is $50.00 per item, lost keys is $75 per item, and lost panic device is $350.
 The school will follow up with the student regarding the bill for these lost items as per the school’s policies and protocols.